lcastri/causalflow/README.md

 CAnDOIT, like LPCMCI, correctly detects the bidirected link $X_0$ <-> $X_2$.
 Additionally, by incorporating interventional data, CAnDOIT resolves the uncertainty regarding the link $X_2$ o-> $X_3$, resulting in a **reduction of the PAG size**.
 Specifically, the PAG found by CAnDOIT is the representaion of only one MAG.

 #### Robotics application of CAnDOIT
 In this section, we discuss an application of CAnDOIT in a robotic scenario.
 We designed an experiment to learn the causal model in a hypothetical robot arm application equipped with a camera.
-For this application, we utilised [Causal World](https://github.com/rr-learning/CausalWorld) that models a TriFinger robot, a floor, and a stage.
+For this application, we utilised [Causal World](https://github.com/rr-learning/CausalWorld), which models a TriFinger robot, a floor, and a stage.

-For our case, we use only one finger of the robot, where the finger's end-effector was equipped with a camera.
-The scenario consists of a cube placed at the center of the floor, surrounded by a white stage.
+In our case, we use only one finger of the robot, with the finger's end effector equipped with a camera.
+The scenario consists of a cube placed at the centre of the floor, surrounded by a white stage.
 The colour's brightness ($b$) of the cube and the floor is modelled as a function of the end-effector height ($H$), its absolute velocity ($v$), and the distance between the end-effector and the cube $d_c$.
 This model captures the shading and blurring effects on the cube.
-On the other hand, the floor, being darker and larger than the cube, is only affected by the end-effector's height.
+In contrast, the floor, being darker and larger than the cube, is only affected by the end effector's height.

 Note that $H$, $v$, and $d_c$ are obtained directly from the simulator and not explicitly modelled, while the ground-truth structural causal model for the floor colour ($F_c$) and cube colour ($C_c$) is expressed as follows:

 $$
 \begin{aligned}
 F_c(t) &= b(H(t-1))\\